TheBodger/MMM-Consumer-MQTTRelay/README.md

 MQTTConsumerid is set in the config and the none MM MQTT consumer will subscribe to this topic - so the MQTT consumer needs to be configured accordingly.

-The free windows app, MQTT explorer, is a good tool for monitoring the success of the deployment of this module and data flow within MQTT.
+### Running MQTT broker

 MQTT messages require a MQTT broker, there are many options available and a Google search is probably the best way to find one suitable to an individual's deployment.
 This module was tested using a MQTT broker running in a docker container on a Synology NAS..

+### Debugging MQTT

+The free windows app, MQTT explorer, is a good tool for monitoring the success of the deployment of this module and data flow within MQTT.

 ### Dependencies